API¶

 Delete exists index to database.
 Returns an object of type Response

-call(batch, *args, **kwargs)
+- call(batch, *args, **kwargs)¶

 Call a Batch object to execute one or more statement.
 Returns an object of type Response

-Selector Objects
+Selector Objects¶

 The Selector object represents the query string for find data from database.
-Once instantiated, it can be an input to the Session’s find method.

-Selector attributes
+Selector attributes¶

 This read/write attribute represents the selector key/value than you want search.